If you're diagnosed with cervical cancer when you are pregnant, what will happen depends on:

 Most women diagnosed with cervical cancer during pregnancy have early stage disease.
 Research so far suggests that cervical cancers diagnosed during pregnancy grow no more quickly and are no more likely to spread than cervical cancers in women who are not pregnant.

-If you are more than 3 months pregnant, your doctor will probably say that you can continue the pregnancy but you may have the baby early by caesarean section.
-The surgeon may remove your womb at the same time.
+If you are more than 3 months pregnant, your obstetrician will probably say that you can continue the pregnancy but you may have the baby early by caesarean section.
+You might have your womb removed at the same time.
 You may then need further treatment with chemotherapy and radiotherapy (chemoradiotherapy).

 If you are less than 3 months pregnant, your doctor may want to treat you straight away.
 Your doctor may feel more than 6 months is too long to leave a cervical cancer without treatment.